Transparent dark purple Travel Guide by Insurte logo

 • Keep in mind that if you are not going to Germany through a study abroad program with a current university, you do need to make sure that your academic status is recognized in Germany.
 You can do that here.

-• There may be German language requirements you must prove in order to get accepted into a university program.
+• There may be German language requirements you must prove in order to get accepted into a university program, or even other language requirements, such as English.

 Preparing for your life in Germany